tomayac/local-reverse-geocoder/README.md

 ```

 Optionally `init` also allows you to specify which files to load data from.
 This
-reduces initialization time and the runtime memory footprint of the nodejs
+reduces initialization time and the runtime memory footprint of the Node.js
 process.
 By default all files are loaded.

 ```javascript